medavox/articles/star trek redo.md

-interesting real Klingon backstory note: the Klingons' First Contact with an off-world sentient species was when they invaded them.
+interesting real Klingon backstory note: the Klingons' First Contact with an off-world sentient species was when they were invaded by them.

 They threw off these invaders, but this may have left Klingon culture with a permanent distrust of aliens